Frequently Asked Questions

 • Additional options to include instructions that help when reading agreements

-10. Is there a tutorial available for the ASSIST public website that I can share with others on my campus?
+14. Is there a tutorial available for the ASSIST public website that I can share with others on my campus?

 Yes, please review the ASSIST Overview available on the ASSIST Resource Center website.
+Another tutorial worth viewing and/or sharing is the ASSIST Agreement Comparison Tool tutorial which provides instructions on using this tool to search and compare articulation agreements.

-11. Are footnotes and comments still included on the transferability lists?
+15. Are footnotes and comments still included on the transferability lists?

-12. Have any changes been made to the display of the UC Transferable Courses list (the UCTCA)?
+16. Have any changes been made to the display of the UC Transferable Courses list (the UCTCA)?

 The “#” symbol denoting something new or changed is not currently appearing on UC Transferable Course lists.
 It will appear as a feature on this list with a future public website release.

-13. Whom should I contact if I have questions?
+17. Whom should I contact if I have questions?

-14. How often is information on the ASSIST public site updated?
+18. How often is information on the ASSIST public site updated?

 Transferability list updates are based on institution curriculum change timelines and system office course review cycles.
 Any changes made are displayed on assist.org immediately after publication.
-However, the display of course or transferability changes are subject to the availability of an academic year on assist.org and publication rules regarding adjustments made in the middle of the academic year (winter, spring, and summer terms).
-Articulation agreement updates are displayed immediately after publication, subject to the availability of an academic year on assist.org as well as curriculum cycles and CSU, UC, and AICCU particpating instituions' articulation processes.
+However, the display of course or transferability changes is subject to the availability of an academic year on assist.org and publication rules for mid-year adjustments (winter, spring, and summer terms).

-15. When will extracts and web services containing course transferability information become available?
+19. When will extracts and web services containing course transferability information become available?

-16. Where is the "Explore Majors" feature?
+20. Where is the "Explore Majors" feature?

-17. Where can I find C-ID course related information?
+21. Where can I find C-ID course related information?

-The C-ID website is the primary source for all C-ID related resources.
-C-ID course related information can be accessed on the C-ID Courses page.
+The C-ID website is the primary source for all C-ID-related resources.
+C-ID course-related information can be accessed on the C-ID Courses page.